Turkey reports more than 10,000 daily COVID-19 cases

-Turkey's overall case tally is now over 5.11 million, while the death toll reached 44,760, with 223 more fatalities over the past day.
+Turkey's overall case tally is now over 5.12 million, while the nationwide death toll reached 44,983, with 223 more fatalities over the past day.

-More than 50.86 million coronavirus tests have been conducted to date, with 202,243 more done since Saturday.
+Over 51.07 million coronavirus tests have been conducted to date, with 206,836 more done since Sunday.

 Turkey entered a 17-day lockdown on April 29 and the measures led to a drop in cases nationwide.
-A gradual normalization will begin from May 17.
+A gradual normalization has begun starting Monday.

 Until June 1, weekdays will see a nighttime curfew from 9 p.m. to 5 a.m., while weekends will be under full lockdown.